ai-natives/persona-kit/docs/impl-planning/personakit-explorer/personakit-explorer-exec.md

-# PersonaKit v0.1 Execution Prompt - MUST READ BEFORE PROCEEDING
+# PersonaKit Explorer Execution Prompt - MUST READ BEFORE PROCEEDING

 ## Critical Instructions for Claude

-You are about to execute the work plan in @docs/impl-planning/persona-kit-v0.1/persona-kit-v0.1-todo.md.
+You are about to execute the work plan in @docs/impl-planning/personakit-explorer/personakit-explorer-todo.md.
 To succeed, you MUST follow these strict guidelines:

 ### 1. Plan Adherence Protocol

 **BEFORE STARTING ANY WORK:**
-1. Read @docs/impl-planning/persona-kit-v0.1/persona-kit-v0.1-context.md to understand WHY we're building this
+1. Read @docs/impl-planning/personakit-explorer/personakit-explorer-context.md to understand WHY we're building this CODE
-2. Read the ENTIRE @docs/impl-planning/persona-kit-v0.1/persona-kit-v0.1-todo.md file to understand WHAT we're doing
+2. Read the ENTIRE @docs/impl-planning/personakit-explorer/personakit-explorer-todo.md file to understand WHAT we're doing
 3. Identify which phase you're currently on
 4. Read the CONTEXT CHECKPOINT section below to understand previous work
 5. ONLY work on the current phase - do not jump ahead

 **WHILE WORKING:**
-1. Keep @docs/impl-planning/persona-kit-v0.1/persona-kit-v0.1-todo.md open and reference it every 3-5 steps
+1. Keep @docs/impl-planning/personakit-explorer/personakit-explorer-todo.md open and reference it every 3-5 steps
 2. For each task item:
    - Copy the exact task description before implementing
    - Implement ONLY what the task describes